Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

   </div>

   <div class="background-text">
-    Previously, I was a Research Assistant at MBZUAI and received my Bachelor's degree from <a href="https://www.dtu.dk/english/" class="institution-link">Technical University of Denmark</a> supervised by <a href="https://dimipapa.github.io/" class="advisor-link">Prof. Dim P. Papadopoulos</a>.
+    Previously, I was a Research Assistant at <strong>MBZUAI</strong> and received my Bachelor's degree from <a href="https://www.dtu.dk/english/" class="institution-link">Technical University of Denmark</a> supervised by <a href="https://dimipapa.github.io/" class="advisor-link">Prof. Dim P. Papadopoulos</a>.
   </div>

   <div class="current-focus">